mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 ## Providing type definitions

-Since most likely the users of the package will use TypeScript, we need to provide type definitions for them.
+Since most likely the users of the package will use TypeScript, we need to provide type definitions to them.
 To do this, we need to enable the `declaration` flag in `tsconfig.json` and set the `types` field of our `package.json`.

 `tsconfig.json` should look like: